ibm-cloud-docs/codeengine/environment-vars.md

 9. When the app is in `Ready` state, your app is updated with your environment variables.
 10. Click **Send request** or **Open application URL** to display the application result.
 With this app revision, this app outputs ` Hello World from {{site.data.keyword.codeengineshort}}` and the output includes the names of the environment variables, which were added in the previous steps.

 When you set environment variables in your app or job, this action adds a new environment variable or overrides an existing environment variable.
 If you have an environment variable with the same *Name*, and specify a different *value* than the previously defined environment variable, then the updated environment variable overrides the existing value.
-For example, if you have a defined environment variable that is named `envvar1` and its value is `myenvar1`, and you define another environment variable that is also named `envvar1` and specify its value as `mynewenvvar1`, then after you save and deploy your updated app or you save your updated job, your running app or job uses the `envvar1` environment variable with value `mynewenvvar1`.
+For example, if you have a defined environment variable that is named `envvar1` and its value is `myenvar1`, and you define another environment variable that is also named `envvar1` and specify its value as `mynewenvvar1`, then after you save and deploy your updated app or you save your updated job, your running app, or job uses the `envvar1` environment variable with value `mynewenvvar1`.
 {: note}

 ### Updating environment variables from the console